 Type a strong password for the Administrator account, confirm it, and then press ENTER.

 When you see the message Your password has been changed, click OK.

-The Server Configuration tool is also available Windows Server 2012, although the options available in the tool are slightly different in that environment.
-The majority of the options in the Server Configuration tool are documented in Configure and Manage Server Core Installations.
-When you run the Server Configuration tool in Hyper-V Server, the Windows Activation option is not available since Hyper-V Server is already activated.
+The Server Configuration tool is also available in the Windows Server operating system, although the options that are available in the tool are slightly different in that system.
+The majority of the options in the Server Configuration tool are documented in Configuring a Server Core server with Sconfig.cmd.
+When you run the Server Configuration tool in Hyper-V Server, the Windows Activation option is not available because Hyper-V Server is already activated.

-See the Command-Line Reference for a complete collection of all command-line operations and options.
+For a complete collection of all command-line operations and options, see Command Reference.